What a treat to be in the Penny Brohn garden on a Midsummer’s Day, when the weather is behaving appropriately for once!

 All the wild planting is beautiful at the moment: red poppies in the car park and along the back of the bike shed together with mauve opium poppies.
 There are wild roses around the beehives, bright pink corn cockles by the leaf bin and masses of colour in the meadow.
 We did a quick meadow survey, finding that among a variety of interesting grasses there is a very strong population of ox-eye daisies, vetches, clover, buttercups, knapweed and goat’s beard throughout the area.
 There are also signs that the lovely purple cranesbill is slowly increasing and that there may be some wild carrots arriving this year.
 As always, we were most pleased to find orchids settling in with us – in five separate spots today!

 Apart from the meadow, my favourite feature in the garden was the new lavender hedge along the front of the gravel beds by the drive – the low bushes have filled out now and with their purple flower spikes they have become a really striking feature.

 That’s all for now!
-Please do come and enjoy the garden this summer, but if you are unable to visit, you can also explore our interactive garden map here.
+Please come and enjoy the garden this summer, but if you cannot visit, you can also explore our interactive garden map here.